cam-andersen/SparePartsInventoryAssistant/README.md

 The flowchart is drawed in hand and is attached as a scan.
 It is named 'flow chart activity 11 and 22'

+Kindly note: the program has been updated the 23rd of November.
+The updates contains comment-changes to improve my own understanding of the code.